deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 This workspace is a basic INSPIRE View and Download Services setup.
 It contains a transactional WFS configured for all Annex I Data Themes and a WMS that is configured to display some of the Data Theme layers.

 .. tip::
-  This workspace is pre-configured to keep INSPIRE features in memory, but can easily be adapted to use PostGIS or Oracle as storage backend (see :ref:`anchor-configuration-sqlfeaturestore`).
+  This workspace is pre-configured to keep INSPIRE features in memory, but can easily be adapted to use PostGIS, Oracle Spatial or Microsoft SQL Server databases as storage backend (see :ref:`anchor-configuration-sqlfeaturestore`).

-After downloading and activating the "deegree-workspace-inspire" workspace, you can click on the "see layers" link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).
+After downloading and activating the "deegree-workspace-inspire" workspace, you can click on the **see layers** link, which opens a simple web map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).

 .. figure:: images/browser.png
    :figwidth: 60%